aquilesC/aquiles.me/content/octopi microscope.md

 Simple microscope with a stage that can scan large areas and auto-focus.
 In this way it is possible to image large areas of a smear of [[blood]].
 A piezo focuses on the microscope slide and two stepper motors move the sample in XY.
 A [[Jetson Nano]] powers the pattern recognition software that identifies red blood cells.
 There is also a laser for fluorescent imaging, and in principle a filter

 ## Limitations of Octopi
 It is very badly documented.
 It is hard to know what hardware is actually used.
-A lot of components are sourced from Aliexpress, which means they come and go of stock and it is very hard to buy the exact same components.
+A lot of components are sourced from Aliexpress, which means they come and go out of stock and it is very hard to buy the exact same components.

 [^1]: https://doi.org/10.1101/684423